Code-Institute-Submissions/braintrain/README.md

         1. As a Young Visitor, I want a site that will be visually appealing.
         2. As a Young Visitor, I want a site that will be appealing to the ears.
-        3. As a Young Visitor, I want to be able to easily understand the content of the site.
+        3. As a Young Visitor, I want a memory game that is easy to understand.

     -   #### Adult Visitor Goals